 When having a close look at a real airplane you'll notice much less panel lines than the kit you bought has.
-And if they correspond you'll see the grooves in your model are nearly the same size as the original ones.
+And if they correspond you'll see the grooves in your model are nearly the same width as the original ones.
 In other words grossly exaggerated.
 In a real airplane panel joints are very narrow.
-About the size of the line of a pencil (less than one millimeter).
+About the size of a pencil line (less than one millimeter).
 Noticeable gaps would not only weaken the structure but would create so much drag that the plane would hardly take to the air.
 Or disintegrate at higher speeds.
 Normally panel lines are just noticeable around removeable maintenance panels.
 In painted airplanes other joints are barely visible because paint crept into them.
 The next point is that there may be butt joints on structural panels but overlapping riveting as well.
 On most wartime planes panels were overlapping so there wasn't any depression around them.
 And usually they were smoothed by putty.

 A Me 109 fuselage had overlapping panels on the rear fuselage (most other WW II types too).
 But all kits I know show vertical grooves. - Is there any necessecity to accentuate non existing grooves with black paint?

 Accumulated dirt I've been told.
 Well, if there is a butt joint.
 But no kit manufacturer can reproduce fractions of a millimeter.
 And dirt doesn't make a panel joint broader.

 My personal description for a combination of filler and cement.
 It sticks well both to PVC and kit plastic.
 Mostly I use it for fixing own canopies to the fuselage.
 Another utilisation is to fill gaps between parts which need strenght (wing fuselage joint for instance).
 But it's not just filling.
 It can also be used to build up structures.
 Leather flying helmets, clothing, hair (hairstyle moulded with a pencil after the plastic is semi hard, strands of hair by cuts with a sharp knive after the plastic is nearly hard) and so on.